emqx/emqx-docs/en_US/access-control/authn/redis.md

 # Use Redis for password authentication

 EMQX supports integrating with Redis for password authentication.
+EMQX Redis authenticator currently supports connecting to running in three different modes, which are Single, [Redis Sentinel](https://redis.io/docs/manual/sentinel/) and [Redis Cluster](https://redis.io/docs/manual/scaling/).
+This section gives detailed instructions on the data schema supported and on how to configure with EMQX Dashboard and configuration file.

-::: tip
+::: tip Prerequisite:

 - Knowledge about [basic EMQX authentication concepts](../authn/authn.md)